 Finally, Vinohrady has lately become Prague’s coolest neighbourhood.
 It has a relaxed atmosphere and a lot of dining options including restaurants, cafés and bars that will please the hippest crowd among us.
 In the summer, the Havlickovy park is a great place to enjoy some greenery away from the bustle of the city.

-Let’s take a look at the best neighbourhoods to stay in Prague so you can choose which one is best suited for you.
+Let’s take a look at the best areas to stay in Prague so you can choose which one is best suited for you.

-Old Town is the most centrally located neighbourhood in Prague.
+Old Town is the most centrally located neighbourhood and the best place to stay in Prague for first time visitors.
 This is where most tourists stay for their first time in Prague, as the area concentrates many historical sights and restaurants.

 One of the highlights and most famous landmarks in Prague, the astronomical clock dominates the Old Town Square.
 This medieval clock is located on the Town Hall Tower.
 Make sure to be there when the clock strikes the hour, as the Apostles come out in a procession and offer a little show.